What Is Intelligence? Understanding the Human Mind

 Crystallized intelligence represents accumulated knowledge and skills acquired through learning and experience:

-Unlike fluid intelligence, crystallized intelligence can continue to grow throughout life.
+Unlike fluid intelligence, crystallized intelligence can keep growing throughout life.

 The Neural Basis of Intelligence

-Modern neuroscience has revealed that intelligence is not localized to a single brain region.
-Instead, it involves:
+Modern neuroscience has shown that intelligence is not localized in a single brain region.
+It involves:

-The development of intelligence is influenced by both genetic and environmental factors:
+The development of intelligence is shaped by both genes and environment:

 **Environmental factors:**